shubhamsharma2107/soc-automation-homelab/phase5.md

 > An attacker on the internet discovers our WAN IP address, performs reconnaissance
 > using Nmap to identify open ports, finds RDP (port 3389) exposed via port
 > forwarding, and attempts to brute force their way into the Windows 10 machine.
-> Wazuh detects the attack, Shuffle orchestrates the response, and the analyst
+> Wazuh detects the attack, Shuffle orchestrates the response, and the attacker
-> makes the final decision to block the attacker at the firewall.
+> IP gets blocked at the firewall.

 The full attack and response pipeline: